Dhi13man/spring-multi-data-source/README.md

    managers, transaction managers etc. for each data source.

 3. To get `EntityManagerFactoryBuilder` injected, we need to declare one of the data sources and all its beans as `@Primary`.
-Otherwise, service won't even start up.
+Otherwise, the service won't even start up.

 To mitigate the above limitations, I have created two custom annotations in Java that can be used for configuring multi-data source configurations for a service.
 Let's break down each annotation: